SwissDataScienceCenter/renku/helm-chart/README.rst

 **By hand.** Leave ``cnpg.autoMigration: false`` and follow ``utils/postgres_migrations/bitnami-to-cnpg.md``, which dumps the databases from the old instance and restores them into the new one.
-Use this when the Cluster already exists, or for non-cnpg external databases.
+Use this when the Cluster already exists, or for non-cnpg databases.

 Either way, keep the old volume until you have verified the new database.
 Once you are satisfied, set ``postgresql.enabled: false`` and delete the section.